How to pay income tax in Thailand

 Once you have applied for and received the Non-immigrant visa, you can travel to Thailand and apply for a work permit.
 The work permit process takes around seven business days — however, this may vary depending on the specifics of your situation.
 Your work permit application will be processed by the Ministry of Labor.

-Note that to apply for a work permit in Thailand, you need to have first secured a valid job offer from an employer who is capable of sponsoring your visa application.
+Note that to apply for a work permit in Thailand, you first need to secure a valid job offer from an employer who is capable of sponsoring your visa application.
 It's important that you make sure your employer is capable of supplying you with the necessary documents — you should ask the HR department or your supervisor directly whether they will provide a work visa for you.

 Important: